-The original paperback (Jove/HBJ June 1978, at top) has a dumb title logo that looks like it was copped straight from a '70s metal band's album cover; the UK and later reprint paperbacks fare much better, though there is nary a goth moment to be found in the book itself.
+The original paperback (Jove/HBJ June 1978, at top) has a dumb title logo that looks like it was copped straight from a '70s hard rock band's album cover; the UK and later reprint paperbacks fare much better, though there is nary a goth moment to be found in the book itself.
 Smith was the kind of bestselling author I never had any interest in reading, which is why I've only come to Nightwing now.
 I remember watching the crappy movie when I was a kid and being utterly bored stiff; apparently the director made more of a "socially conscious" film (see Prophecy from the era as well) than a horror flick.
 Bleh!

 Born and bred in Brooklyn, USA, artist and author Robert W. Chambers left a legacy of horror lauded by Lovecraft (although with some reservations) and other lovers of supernatural fiction.
 Me?
 I read and kinda liked okay "The Repairer of Reputations" a gajillion years ago, in Hartwell's The Dark Descent (1987), and now a copy of the 1982 Ace paperback (boring cover at bottom) of his major work, The King in Yellow (1895), sits unread upon my shelf.
 That's cool at least.

 Anyone else in need of some chilling horror fiction with appropriate cover art to fend off the coming summertime blues?
 I've said before that freezing temperatures and blinding snow are settings for great horror.
 Two classic